EEEManchester/MallARD_Pixhwak/README.md

 * [BUILD.md](https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md)

 ### TEST the custom firmware using QGC
-TBD Xueliang to add instructions for installing and setting up QGC and test instructions
+TBD Xueliang to add instructions for installing and setting up QGC and test instructions.

+Add photograph of hardware setup

+Add instructions for using the virtual joystick to make some thrusters move.
+Use full control air frame and when you put input on x thruster 1 should meve but no others. input on y thruster 2 moves etc......
 #### Frame selection
 Using QGC, it is required to choose the frame manually:
 `./QGroundControl.AppImage `